freaktechnik/justintv-stream-notifications/README.md

 ## Build yourslef

-To build this extension you need npm.
+To build this extension you need npm, which will install grunt and jpm.
 Open a command line and type
 ```
+npm install grunt-cli
-npm install jpm -g
+npm install
-jpm xpi
+grunt build
 ```
 to build an in Firefox installable .xpi file.
-For other uses of jpm consider its documentation.

 ## License